Resampling#

 return k / n * 1000

 This version of the function assumes that each person has a different probability of getting sick, drawn from a uniform distribution between 0 and 2*p.
-Of course, that’s just a guess about how the probabilities might be distributed in the group, but we can use it to get a sense of what effect this distribution has on the results.
+Of course, that’s just a guess about how the probabilities might be distributed, but we can use it to get a sense of what effect this distribution has on the results.

 p = k_treatment / n_treatment